Premium Cataract Implants

-There are two brands of multifocal IOLs we work with, the AcrySof® IQ ReSTOR® IOL and the TECNIS® Multifocal IOL.
-We have had success with both lenses and your surgeon can discuss which might be best for you.
+There are two types of multifocal IOLs we work with, The Alcon Panoptix trifocal IOL and the J&J Tecnis multifocal IOL.
+We have had great success with both of these lenses and your surgeon can discuss which one might be best for you!

 As with many things, there may be a trade off.
 If you decide to have a multifocal lens, your use of glasses may decrease, but at the cost of losing some of the sharpness of your vision.
 There may also be some visual side effects such as halos and glare from lights at night that are more common than with a monofocal IOL.